THE SACRED HEAD BIBLE

 Sabatier's collation of

-the remnants of the Vetus Latina and Jager's Latin translation can be
+the remnants of the Vetus Latina and Jager's Latin translation of the

 The Greek Documents website is